HomelabTim/AWS/AWS Web Application/README.md

 [![Watch the video](https://img.youtube.com/vi/7m_q1ldzw0U/maxresdefault.jpg)](https://www.youtube.com/watch?v=7m_q1ldzw0U&t=1225s)

-## Introduction
-Let me tell you a story…

-Hi there and welcome to the channel.
-Let's start off this video with a story.
-Once upon a time when I first started learning AWS, I learned bits and pieces of it.
-Some of the core services, I could find my way around the AWS console.
-I could do things like create a new EC2 instance or create an S3 bucket and upload something to it, and I felt like my learning was going along pretty well.
-But then one day, I was telling some friends about AWS and how I was learning a new way to do development, and one of them said, "Send me a link to something because I want to check out your handiwork," which made me stammer a little bit about that.
-Because it made me realize two things: one, I hadn't actually built anything that I could share with the outside world, and two, and more importantly, I didn't actually know how to build something because I wasn't able to put all the services together into an actual application.
-I knew what the puzzle pieces were, in other words, the different AWS services I had been learning about, but I wasn't able to put them together into an actual usable thing.
-And if you're feeling the same way, you've come to the right place.

 ## Overview of the Services and Application
-In this video, we'll be using five AWS services to build an end-to-end web application from scratch.
-And yes, you can even share it with your friends when you're done if you'd like.
-Let me show you the working version.
+In this comprehensive video, we will explore the seamless integration of five core AWS services to construct a robust end-to-end web application from the ground up.
+Our journey will take us through the following essential components:
+- **Amplify:** Empowering developers with simplified front-end and back-end app development, including authentication, APIs, and hosting.
+- **API Gateway:** Creating, publishing, and managing APIs at any scale to connect your applications to various AWS services.
+- **Lambda:** Leveraging serverless computing to execute code in response to events, allowing for scalable and cost-effective architecture.
+- **DynamoDB:** A fully managed NoSQL database for high-availability, seamless scaling, and low-latency performance.
+- **IAM (Identity and Access Management):** Ensuring secure and controlled access to AWS resources, protecting your application and data.

-### The Power of Math
+### Unleashing the Potential of Mathematics
-Now admittedly, this is a super simple application, but it ties together all of the main components that you would need to build a much larger real-world application.
-This just takes in two different numbers, so we have a base number (let's say 2) and then an exponent (we'll go with 5), and it's going to return the result: the base to the power of the exponent.
-If we click on "Calculate," the result is 32.
-You'll see that we get that in the popup.
-It's also being saved to a DynamoDB table on the backend if you wanted to do something with it down the line.
+While this application may seem deceptively simple, it serves as a powerful demonstration of how to seamlessly integrate core components essential for constructing robust real-world applications.
+This particular app takes two input numbers: a `base` and an `exponent`, and it performs a fundamental mathematical operation – exponentiation.
+When you click the `Calculate` button, it computes and displays the result, and behind the scenes, it also stores this valuable data in a DynamoDB table, opening up possibilities for further utilization.

+In essence, this seemingly straightforward application showcases the core principles and technologies that serve as the foundation for much larger and more complex real-world projects.
+It's a testament to the elegance and versatility of modern cloud-based solutions.

 ## Prerequisites
-Before you get started, here's what you'll need to follow along with this tutorial:
+Before getting started, here's what I needed to follow along with this tutorial:
-- A text editor (e.g., Notepad++, Visual Studio Code, or your favorite editor).
+- A text editor (e.g., Notepad++, Visual Studio Code).
 - An AWS account and access to the AWS console.
-If you don't have one already, you can set it up using the link above and below.
 - Basic knowledge of AWS.
-While this video won't be a deep dive into any specific AWS service, it's helpful to have some basic understanding of AWS concepts.

-## Building the Web Application
-### Creating and Hosting a Web Page
-To create and host a web page for our web application, we'll use AWS Amplify.
-Amplify allows us to build and host websites easily.
-For this tutorial, we'll create a simple HTML page and use Amplify to deploy and host it.

-Here's a quick overview of the steps:
-1. Create a new HTML file locally (e.g., index.html).
-2. Write the HTML code for your web page (You can find the code in this repository under `index-original.html`).
-3. Zip the HTML file.
-4. Deploy the web page using AWS Amplify.

-### Doing Math Calculations
-To implement the math functionality of our web application, we'll use an AWS Lambda function.
-Lambda is a serverless compute service that allows you to run code in response to various triggers.
-In this case, we'll use it to perform mathematical calculations.

-Here's what we'll do:
-1. Create a Python Lambda function from scratch.
-2. Write Python code to perform the math calculation.
-3. Test the Lambda function to ensure it's working as expected.

-### Invoking the Lambda Function
-Next, we need a way to invoke the Lambda function to perform the math calculation.
-We'll use Amazon API Gateway to create a RESTful API endpoint that can trigger our Lambda function.

-Here's the process:
-1. Create a REST API using Amazon API Gateway.
-2. Add a POST method to the API to trigger the Lambda function.
-3. Enable CORS (Cross-Origin Resource Sharing) to allow the API to be called from our web page.
-4. Deploy the API.

-### Storing Results and Permissions
-To store the math results and handle permissions, we'll use Amazon DynamoDB, a NoSQL database service provided by AWS.
-We'll also set up the necessary permissions for our Lambda function to write data to DynamoDB.

-Here's what we'll do:
-1. Create a DynamoDB table to store math results.
-2. Define an IAM (Identity and Access Management) role to grant permissions to the Lambda function.
-3. Modify the Lambda function to write results to DynamoDB.

-### Final Touches and Testing
-In the final steps, we'll update our web page to make API calls, handle responses, and display the results.
-We'll also test the entire application to ensure everything is working correctly.

-Here's a summary:
-1. Update the JavaScript code on our web page to call the API.
-2. Handle API responses and display the results on the web page.
-3. Test the web application by entering different numbers and checking the results.
+While this video wasn't a deep dive into any specific AWS service, it's helpful to have some basic understanding of AWS concepts.

+## Constructing the Web Application

+### Formulating and Hosting a Web Page

+To initiate my web application, I used AWS Amplify, a practical solution for web creation and hosting.
+The process encompassed these essential steps:

+- **Local HTML Creation:** Began by crafting a local HTML file, such as index.html.

+- **HTML Development:** Populate the HTML file with the necessary code (you can reference the code in this repository under `index-original.html`).

+- **Zip the HTML:** Compress the HTML file into a zip archive for deployment.

+- **Amplify Deployment:** Utilize AWS Amplify to deploy the web page.

+### Implementing Mathematical Calculations

+The web application's mathematical capabilities rely on AWS Lambda, a serverless computing service.
+Here's how I accomplished this:

+- **Create a Python Lambda Function:** Develop a Python-based Lambda function from scratch.

+- **Write Python Code:** Craft Python code to execute mathematical calculations (you can reference the code in this repository under `index-original.html`).

+- **Test the Lambda Function:** Ensure the Lambda function functions correctly through rigorous testing.

+### Triggering the Lambda Function

+To invoke the Lambda function for mathematical operations, I employed Amazon API Gateway, creating a RESTful API endpoint:

+- **Establish a REST API:** Set up a REST API using Amazon API Gateway.

+- **Add a POST Method:** Configure a POST method within the API to trigger the Lambda function.

+- **CORS Enablement:** Enable Cross-Origin Resource Sharing (CORS) to permit web page calls to the API.

+- **Deploy the API:** Deploy the API for full functionality.

+### Storing Results and Managing Permissions

+Amazon DynamoDB, a NoSQL database service, was chosen for storing mathematical results and permissions management:

+- **DynamoDB Table Creation:** Establish a DynamoDB table dedicated to storing mathematical results.

+- **IAM Role Definition:** Define an Identity and Access Management (IAM) role to grant the Lambda function the necessary permissions.

+- **Lambda-DynamoDB Integration:** Modify the Lambda function to save results in DynamoDB.

+## Finalizing and Testing

+The concluding steps revolved around enhancing the web page for API calls, response handling, and results presentation:

+- **JavaScript Integration:** Update the JavaScript code on the web page to initiate API calls.

+- **Response Handling:** Implement code for handling API responses and displaying results on the web page.

+- **Rigorous Testing:** Thoroughly test the web application with various inputs to ensure its functionality.

 ## Conclusion

-That's it!
-We've successfully built an end-to-end web application using AWS services.
-You've learned how to create a web page, implement serverless compute with Lambda, create RESTful APIs with API Gateway, and use DynamoDB for data storage.
-You can take this knowledge and expand it to build more complex applications on AWS.
+In summary, I successfully constructed an end-to-end web application using AWS services.
+This journey covered web page creation with `AWS Amplify`, serverless computing via `Lambda`, RESTful APIs with `API Gateway`, and data storage in `DynamoDB`.
+Armed with this knowledge, I can now embark on more complex AWS projects.

-If you found this tutorial helpful, please consider giving it a star on GitHub and subscribing to my YouTube channel for more AWS tutorials and tech content.
-Thank you for watching, and I'll see you in the next one!